netsuite-open-accounting-period

 How to close an accounting period in NetSuite?

 Closing an accounting period in NetSuite means changing its status from "Open" to "Closed."
-This means that posting transactions for a particular accounting period have been completed, preventing anyone from posting to the general ledger for any dates that are included in this period.
+This means that posting transactions for a particular accounting period has been completed, preventing anyone from posting to the general ledger for any dates within that period.

 outsourced netsuite accounting support by scalenorth